 The judge felt that Mary was aware of the terms of the trust at a much earlier date and she should therefore have acted more quickly if she wished to contest the Will.

-This case underlines the need for anyone who is intending to contest a Will to act quickly and seek specialist legal advice as soon as they can.
+This case underlines the need for anyone who is intending to contest a Will (particularly if they wish to rely on the Inheritance Act) to act quickly and seek specialist legal advice as soon as they can.